Welcome to the

 The letter from the MAS President is intended as a vehicle to inform the general membership of the Minnesota Archaeological Society of recent Board of Directors activities.
 The following is a brief recap of the events, discussions, and decisions that transpired during the past half year and future planning.

-We were happy to send membership Volume 80 of the Minnesota Archaeologist which covered a variety of topics on Minnesota Archaeology.
-We are working on editing Volume 81 which will be a memorial volume to Doug Birk.
+This fall we will be sending out Volume 81 of the Minnesota Archaeologist which will be a memorial volume to Doug Birk.
 There are seven great articles that highlight Minnesota Archaeology in the spirit of Doug Birk.
-Our Senior Editor, Danielle Kiesow, has now completed her fifth volume of the Minnesota Archaeologist.
+Our Senior Editor, Danielle Kiesow, with this volume will be completing her sixth volume of the Minnesota Archaeologist.
 Danielle is looking to pass the Senior Editor role to a new editor.
 Please consider either a one volume guest editor role or picking up as Senior Editor of the Journal.
-We are very grateful to Danielle her outstanding work as editor.
+We are very grateful to Danielle for her outstanding work as editor.

-We have a call for nominations for the 2024 Hill Lewis Award which recognizes outstanding contributions by avocational archaeologists in Minnesota.
-Nominations are due by June 1st.
-The award will be presented at the 2024 Annual Meeting in September.
-We are pleased to continue this important tradition of recognizing avocational contributions to Minnesota archaeology.
+At the annual meeting we will be awarding the 2024 Hill Lewis Award which recognizes outstanding contributions by avocational archaeologists in Minnesota.
+This year’s recipient will be Dr. George Shurr for supporting the study of Archaeology in Southwestern Minnesota.
+Check out the full announcement in this newsletter.
+We are pleased to continue this important tradition of recognizing avocational contributions to Minnesota Archaeology.

-MAS lectures have become a virtual gathering point for our community to discuss regional archaeology topics, thanks to Michael Michlovic for planning and Mandy Wintheiser for moderating these meetings.
-In March, Mike Michlovic will choose a topic to highlight from his extensive career studying the archaeology of the Red River Valley.
-In April, Alex Hedquist will give a talk featuring her master’s program research at Saint Cloud State University on stone tool technology in Minnesota.
-Please check the schedule on Facebook or the MAS website.
-Also, check out past lectures on our YouTube channel.
+MAS lectures have become a virtual gathering point for our community to discuss regional archaeology topics.
+Thanks to Michael Michlovic for planning and Mandy Wintheiser for moderating these meetings.
+In October, Alex Hedquist will give a talk featuring her Master’s Program research at Saint Cloud State University on stone tool technology in Minnesota.
+Please check the schedule on Facebook and or web page.
+Also check out past lectures on our YouTube channel.

 Dan Wendt